-A picture is worth a thousand words, if it’s delivering the right message.
-Here’s the pro-tips for combating ransomware viruses presented in a single photo.
+A picture is worth a thousand words if it’s delivering the right message.
+Here are the pro-tips for fighting ransomware and malicious viruses presented in a single photo.

 Please do share with friends and colleagues in all possible platforms to help them stay safe online.

 Ransomware, just like other harmful computer viruses can be tamed, controlled, removed and/or completely prevented.
 All you need do is – follow after the preventive tips above.